Discover watercolour techniques and the watercolour materials you'll need to start watercolour painting, with our easy guide to watercolour basics.

 - Watercolour painting requires very little in the way of essential equipment.

-Artists’ quality paints are the more expensive, because they are made with a higher proportion of good quality pigments, resulting in stronger and more luminous colours.
+Artists’ quality paints are made with a higher proportion of good quality pigments, resulting in stronger and more luminous colours.
+This makes them more expensive.

 Want more helpful guides and tutorials?
 Sign-up to our print subscriptions for The Artist and Leisure Painter magazines, and you'll receive all of this and more every month!